-Clinical research provides doctors important information on how to effectively treat patients, and is what makes the development of new medicines, new procedures and new tools possible.
+Clinical research provides doctors important information on how to effectively treat patients and is what makes the development of new medicines, procedures, and tools possible.
 Clinical research allows us to evaluate current treatments, and to determine new treatments that may work better.
 Research is how doctors find the most effective methods of care for patients.

-We wanted to find out more about the people behind this amazing field, so we asked these experienced physicians about their experience conducting clinical research.
+We wanted to find out more about the people behind this amazing field, so we asked these experienced physicians from our leadership team about their experience conducting clinical research.

 What was your initial reason for doing research?

 - “Participating in clinical research helps us stay in touch with newer trends and innovations in medicine.”

 - “Clinical research brings a certain level of credibility to the practice, and allows for an added level of innovation.”